Emily Murrill (2022)

 It was a warm, summer day as we walked through the busy paths lined with restaurants, a museum, and across the street, the Durham Bulls Baseball stadium.
 In between the two walking paths was a gigantic deep fountain that rushed loudly with water.
 Up ahead in the distance was a tall white water tower.
 Part of the buildings had the original building pieces of old tobacco factories that once stood in their place, giving the trail a combined old-fashioned and modern theme.

 The American Tobacco Trail, a Piedmont tourist destination, runs along the railroad line that was originally built for the American Tobacco Company to transport tobacco from regional farms into the city from 1920-1974, until the construction of Jordan Lake, which rerouted the line.
 The American Tobacco Company was created by James B. Duke.
 In 1992, Charles Flink, a landscape architect developed the plan for the American Tobacco Trail.
-Each county then added their section to make one connecting trail.
+Each county then added its section to make one connecting trail.
 Tobacco became an important part of North Carolina culture and even today still plays a big role in the economy, employment, and now tourism.
 The trail is a major tourist attraction, bringing hikers, hunters, families, and more.
 North Carolina is the biggest producer of tobacco in the country with an annual farm income of over $500 million.
 The largest tobacco companies in the country have their headquarters located in North Carolina due to its soil that is good for growing air-cured tobacco.